 - May be used for graduate student research support, graduate student tuition, technician salaries, and other labor costs.
 Reasonable principal investigator salary support also is allowable. - Shall not be used for capital expenditures or construction costs.
-The exception is 15.30.45 projects, which we expect to potentially include these costs. - Will not support overhead or administrative costs exceeding 16% of total direct costs.
+The exception is 15.30.45 demonstration projects, which we expect to potentially include these costs. - Will not support overhead or administrative costs exceeding 16% of total direct costs.
 Indirect costs for collaborative projects over multiple institutions should be calculated separately in the budget and not exceed 16% of the annual budget for each institution. - Will not support overhead or administrative costs for grants of \$10,000 per year or less.
 The USGA is a not-for-profit, [501(c) 3] association and is vitally interested in providing the maximum direct support to research from available funds.

 All investigators will be updated about proposals in September.
 This initial decision will notify the authors of unsuccessful proposals and indicate to others when a final decision is expected for their proposal.
-Final funding decisions likely will not be communicated until January 2025 (Figure 1).
+Final funding decisions likely will not be communicated until January 2026 (Figure 1).
 Agreements for approved projects will be written for one to three years; however, a continuation of the project shall be determined annually, and written notice shall be given.
 The decision to continue will be subject to performance and progress toward meeting the stated project objectives.
-After a signed agreement is completed, funding will begin in the project year of January 1, 2025 through December 31, 2026.
-NOTE: Proposals specific to a 15.30.45 golf course project could potentially be awarded in late summer 2024.
+After a signed agreement is completed, funding will begin in the project year of January 1, 2026 through December 31, 2026.